 How Do Faux Leather Fabrics Compare to Real Leather?

 Faux leather (also referred to as “leatherette” or “vegan” leather) is often considered as a lower cost alternative to genuine leather.
 Genuine leather is in high demand and for good reasons.
 Real leather has an inviting feel, it provides exceptional durability, and quality leather improves with age.
-In a previous blog, we discussed two types of faux leather: bi-cast and bonded leather.
-Here, we continue the comparison with two additional types of faux leather: PU faux leather fabric and PVC faux leather fabric.

 PU Faux Leather Fabric